areed1192/interactive-broker-python-api/README.md

 **Patreon:**
 Help support this project and future projects by donating to my [Patreon Page](https://www.patreon.com/sigmacoding).
-I'm always looking to add more content for individuals like yourself, unfortuantely some of the APIs I would require me to pay monthly fees.
+I'm always looking to add more content for individuals like yourself, unfortuantely some of the APIs would require me to pay monthly fees.

 **YouTube:**